Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/07. The DOM, HTML, CSS, Events and Listeners/README.md

 1. Change the text

 Take a screenshot when you are done and share on slack in the #random channel for all to see :D

+## Onward!

+Continue to work on Rotten Potatoes I & II or Contractor Project